kanefos/Increate/README.md

 Workflow for the analysis of single-cell RNA sequencing data.

+# temp notes:
+from b16sc learnt:
+- "Tmisc" AKA list of lower subsets in higher-order object critical and needs establishing
+-

 ## Contents
 1. Preprocessing and quality control.
 2. Clustering and phenotyping.